bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 # Seagate Central Slot In v5.x Kernel
-A modern slot in Linux Kernel for the Seagate Central NAS running stock Seagate Central firmware.
+A modern slot in Linux Kernel for the Seagate Central Single Drive NAS running stock Seagate Central firmware.

 This accompanies the Seagate-Central-Samba project at the following link